kyma-incubator/hack-showcase/docs/roadmap.md

 ### Slack Connector
 * [ ] Connector as a Kyma Add-On
-* [ ] Send notifications to corresponding people on Slack
+* [ ] Send notifications to corresponding channels on Slack